LumoSQL/archive1-LumoSQL-on-github/doc/lumosql-storage-system.md

 Dan Shearer
 dan@shearer.org
-December 2019
+Febrary 2020

 The goals of LumoSQL require a new storage system to be added to the SQLite code from which LumoSQL is derived.
 This document proposes a modern storage system with several features that are in advance of every other widely-used database.
-The primary LumoSQL storage mechanism needs to use a contemporary Single-level Store architecture as opposed to older Write-ahead Logging.
-In essence, LumoSQL will be the first major SQL database to move away from batch processing.
-LumoSQL also needs to be able to use both the original SQLite and additional storage mechanisms, and any or all of these at storage backends at once.
+LumoSQL is already the first major SQL database to move away from batch processing, since it has a backend that does not use Write-Ahead Logs.
+LumoSQL also needs to be able to use both the original SQLite and additional storage mechanisms, and any or all of these storage backends at once.
+Not all future storage will be on local disk, or btree key-values.

 # Table of contents
 1. [Write-ahead Logging in Transactional Databases](#WALs)